Dan1cos/UniLab/README.md

 # Project execution

-To run creation of the model run script ""
+To run creation of the model run script "FullModelTraining"

 To run creation of the current alarms run script "makingFileEachHour"